Whether swing trading or not, the fundamentals of making money in the markets are very similar no matter what time frame we want to trade.

 But the beauty of swing trading is that we don’t need to know.
 The longer time scales involved with swing trading mean that both scenarios can be very profitable.

-All that’s necessary is that we pay very close attention to support and resistance levels and, particularly, what the candlesticks are telling us.
+All that’s necessary is to pay very close attention to support and resistance levels and, particularly, what the candlesticks are telling us.

-We can also use the strategy outlined above if price is fluctuating within a range on the daily charts.
+We can also use the strategy outlined above if the price fluctuates within a range on the daily charts.

 Using the 4-hour and 1-hour charts to confirm entries

-It’s perfectly possible to trade successfully in this way by looking only at the daily charts.
-In fact, this should be the basis for swing trading.
+It’s entirely possible to trade successfully in this way by looking only at the daily charts.
+This should be the basis for swing trading.